wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/correlation-identifier.md

 ### How WSO2 Micro Integrator implements the EIP

-Message flow of the Micro Integrator automatically manages requests sent by a client.
-It injects a unique identification number into the message context of each request.
+The message flow of the Micro Integrator automatically manages requests sent by a client by injecting a unique identification number into the message context of each request.
 When the response arrives, the message will be uniquely identified using this number, allowing the requester to distinguish between requests.